kalynsifuentez/code-quiz/README.md

 ## Description

-Code Quiz presenting viewer with a series of multiple questions and are given a number out 4 score once completed.
+Code Quiz presenting viewer with a series of multiple questions and are given a score once completed.
 Quiz must be finished in 60 seconds or timer will present "Incomplete".
+Score will be saved upon user saving their initials once requested.
+User cannot save a score of "0".
+User can clear previous scores if needed.

 ## Code Source